SolomonGao/xing_gao_resume/index_2027.md

 - Used R and Python to build a machine learning model using CatBoost in Python and the Tidyverse for data visualization and munging.
 - Improved previous model development to over 85% balanced accuracy.
 Expect model to be implemented in Westmark business practices.

-### Education

-`September 2013-June 2016`
-__Experimental Middle School of the University of Electronic Science and Technology of China__

-- I was a Physics class representative for 1 years and was responsible for helping teachers collect and grade homework and running activities for my class.

 ## Service and Work History